Concurrent Absences in Employee Central Time Management – H2 2021

 In my example, I have a Time Type “Sickness_UK” which is allowed for “Undetermined End Date”.

-If the county of time type mismatches with the country of Time Type Collision Grouping, you get an error:
+If the country of time type mismatches with the country of Time Type Collision Grouping, you get an error:

 This is the Annual Leave time type which is part of the existing collision grouping: